IndrekHaav/zfs-vault/README.md

 This guide does **not** cover the following:

  - General Linux setup.
 It is assumed you have access to two servers (physical or virtual) running Debian (or a derivative distro like Ubuntu) - one that will be running OpenZFS, and one for Hashicorp Vault.
-The guide will refer to them as "alice" and "bob", respectively.
+The guide will refer to them as "fileserver" and "keyserver", respectively.
  - Proper setup and tuning of ZFS.
 This is highly dependent on hardware as well as workloads, and therefore out of the scope of this guide.
  - Likewise, proper hardening of Hashicorp Vault.
  - Encryption of the root filesystem.